ankushChatterjee/jetpen/README.md

 ### Components of the Architecture

-1. Database - PostgreSQL
+1. Database - PostgreSQL 🐘
-2. Queueing Service - RabbitMQ
+2. Queueing Service - RabbitMQ 🐰
-3. Microservices
+3. Microservices ⚙
     1. Email Service - Sends emails to user, reading from a queue.
     2. Newsletter Service - Handles saving, editing, deleting newsletters and letters.
     3. Sub service - Handles subscriptions and unsubscribe
     4. User service - User authentication and user profile management
+4. nginx as a API Gateway
+5. Backend Language - Go 💙
+6. Library - gofiber ⚡

 ### Database DDL
 Used by : `User Service`